 Bartolomé Esteban Murillo (Seville 1617 - Seville 1682), artist

-previously attributed to after Bartolomé Esteban Murillo (Seville 1617 - Seville 1682)
+previously catalogued as attributed to Bartolomé Esteban Murillo (Seville 1617 - Seville 1682)

-previously attributed to Giacomo Francesco Cipper (Feldkirch 1664 – Milan 1736), il Todeschini
+previously catalogued as after Giacomo Francesco Cipper (Feldkirch 1664 – Milan 1736), il Todeschini

 Stourhead 1838: Inventory of Heir-Looms at Stourhead directed to be taken by the Will of the late Sir Richard Colt Hoare Bart. with the state and condition thereof, 1838 , no.344

 Stourhead Wiltshire, 1992: List of Pictures, [National Trust; Anthony Mitchell & Alastair Laing] 1992 , p.15